 It was difficult to get them to understand, what with their dizzy heads, and the shouts, and the whacking of sticks and the throwing of stones; but at last Bilbo felt he could delay no longer - the spiders were drawing their circle ever closer.
 He suddenly slipped on his ring, and to the great astonishment of the dwarves he vanished.

 The Battle of the Five Armies involved some 6,000 or so players in the book, whereas the movie depicts an estimated 100,000 CGI-generated goblins, orcs, dwarves, men, elves, eagles, hell bats and other random monsters.
-Moreover, that relatively small skirmish spans just five pages in the book, but in the movie, it clocks in at over an hour.
+Moreover, that relatively small skirmish spans just five pages in the book, but in the movie, it clocks in at over an hour of combat.

 Really, you just need an exemplary wizard and a sword to make sense of the mosh pit.